andrewharvey/asgs2pgsql/README.md

 Running the Scripts
 =======
 <a id="createdb"/>
-If you don't already have a database and database user set up and you haven't loaded the PostGIS extensions into that database, then you can set up the user, database and PostGIS extensions on Debian using,

-    sudo su - postgres
-    createuser --no-createdb --no-createrole --superuser abs
-    createdb --owner=abs abs
-    psql --username abs -f /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql abs
-    exit

-Once that is set up, the rest of the process is as follows.

-You need to set up and export some PG environment variables otherwise the PostgreSQL defaults will be used.
+First you need to set up and export some PG environment variables otherwise the PostgreSQL defaults will be used.
 For example,

     export PGHOST=localhost